 Let’s dive into GuideCX and customer engagement ratings.
 Each subcategory has a review average of 8.0 or above.
 When it comes to the portal, overall engagement, branding, visibility, and collaboration, GuideCX offers all of these features, helping you ensure that your end users can easily use the tools you have invested in.

-Although reviewers feel that Onboard meets the needs of their business better than GuideCX, these G2 reviews do not offer insight into each tool that can impact the experience of your users, preventing you from comparing the most important features your organization is looking for.
+Because Onboard lacks sufficient data for several features, these G2 reviews do not offer insight into each of the tools that can impact the experience of your users, preventing you from comparing the most important features your organization is looking for.
+On the other hand, you have full visibility into reviews of the features provided by GuideCX, and the platform has high ratings in all of them.

 Both GuideCX and Onboard use Zapier to integrate into your favorite tools, allowing you to easily pass data between both locations.
 GuideCX has also built integrations with a few of the most popular applications: Salesforce, Slack, Jira, and Hubspot.
 Onboard uses an API to also help you connect your tools.
 This means you have access to thousands of applications with either of these onboarding platforms.